Let's compare 3 different approaches to achieving better design:

 But, in truth, there's no reason to limit yourself to a single strategy because the 3 approaches complement each other well.

 If you have the budget (or the luck), do try for radical innovation.
 But employ usability engineering to check whether your "innovation" is in fact any good before investing a fortune in bringing a failed product to market.
 And, once you have a product, refine it through both usability and A/B tests to ensure continuous quality improvement and stay ahead of the competition.
-In the long run, the cumulative effect of many quality improvements is worth more than rare breakthroughs.
+In the long run, the cumulative effect of many small quality improvements is worth more than rare big breakthroughs.